Pic: Clay family

 Clay’s next operation was some two months later.
 He received a flesh wound to the nose caused by a bomb fragment when the Munro crew attacked an Italian power station, but flew a little too low over the target.
 They went on to land in RAF Blida, Algeria.
 Luckily, he made a recovery from this injury and went on to fly with Munro some 17 more times until May 1944.

 He was commissioned in November 1943, and received the DFC in July 1944.
 The citation said that he had completed 46 operations without a break.
 He served in various training units until the end of the war and left the RAF in December 1945.

 Jimmy Clay returned to Tyneside after the war.
-He worked as an accountant, and was married with two children.
-He died in Gosforth on 6 August 1995.
+In 1944, he married Patricia Butcher, a widow with one daughter.
+They had another daughter together.
+He worked as an accountant, and died in Gosforth on 6 August 1995.

 Rank and decorations as of 16 May 1943.